C. M. Newton: University of Kentucky

 In 1989, Newton's alma mater, the University of Kentucky, persuaded him to replace athletic director Cliff Hagan and help navigate the stormy waters of an NCAA probation.
 Newton's first move as AD was to hire then-New York Knicks coach Rick Pitino.
 Three years later, the Wildcats bounced back from their probation with a core of mostly Kentucky-born players known affectionately to fans as "The Unforgettables."
 The group—consisting of Sean Woods, Deron Feldhaus, Richie Farmer, and John Pelphrey—lost to Duke in overtime of the 1992 NCAA tournament East Regional final, a matchup many consider the greatest college basketball game ever played.
 Pitino would lead Kentucky to three Final Four appearances and the 1996 NCAA Championship before his departure in 1997.

 Newton also hired Bernadette Mattox, the university's first black women's basketball coach in 1995.
 In 1997, he hired Orlando "Tubby" Smith, the university's first black men's basketball coach, to replace Pitino, who had accepted a head coaching job with the NBA's Boston Celtics.
 Smith led the Wildcats to the NCAA Championship in his first season.

 On December 18, 1999, Newton was presented with the Annie Wittenmyer White Ribbon Award by the Women's Christian Temperance Union for refusing to allow alcohol advertising at university sporting events.
 Newton retired on June 30, 2000.

 In 2000, the University of Kentucky officially named its football playing field at Commonwealth Stadium, "C. M. Newton Field".
 As part of the renaming of the stadium to "Kroger Field" in 2017, the field itself was renamed "C. M. Newton Grounds".

 USA Basketball

 From 1992 to 1996, Newton served as the president of USA Basketball.
 It was on Newton's watch that the decision was made to allow professional basketball players to represent the United States in the Summer Olympics.
 This decision gave rise to the 1992 "Dream Team".

 Newton also served as an assistant coach under Bob Knight for the gold medal-winning 1984 United States men's Olympic basketball team.

 Personal life and death

 Newton and his first wife Evelyn, who died in 2000, had three children.
 He died on June 4, 2018.
 At the time of his death, he was survived by his wife Nancy, whom he married in 2002.

+Newton's son, Charles Martin (Martin) Newton Jr., is the current athletic director at Samford University in Birmingham, Alabama, a post he has held since 2011.
+After spending 26 years in marketing for Converse and Nike, Martin Newton was a member of the athletic support staff at his father's alma mater Kentucky, before returning to his own alma mater.
+As of 2022, Samford has produced 58 Southern Conference championships under Newton's leadership and ranks among the top of all Division I schools in student-athlete graduation rates.
+In addition, Martin Newton has followed in his father's footsteps and began a four-year term as a member of the NCAA Division I Basketball Committee on September 1, 2022.